Sinai insurgency: Gaza Strip spillover

-Out of the approximately 15 main militant groups operating in the Sinai desert, the most dominant and active militant groups have close relations with the Gaza Strip.
+Out of the approximately 15 main militant groups operating in the Sinai desert, the most dominant and active militant groups formerly had close relations with the Gaza Strip.
 The Army of Islam, a U.S. designated terrorist organization based in the Gaza Strip, is responsible for training and supplying many militant organizations and jihadist members in Sinai.
-Mohammed Dormosh, the Army of Islam's leader, is known for his close relationships to the Hamas leadership.
-The Army of Islam smuggles members into the Gaza Strip for training, then returns them to the Sinai Peninsula to engage in terrorist and jihadist activities.
+Mohammed Dormosh, the Army of Islam's leader, was known for his close relationships to the Hamas leadership.
+According to Ynet, the Army of Islam has been known to smuggle members into the Gaza Strip for training, then returns them to the Sinai Peninsula to engage in terrorist and jihadist activities.
+Since 2007, Hamas and the Army of Islam have shifted to being adversaries, with the latter now considering Hamas an "apostate" organization.